Alfredbab03/Cyclistic-Bike-Share-Analysis/README.md

 4. **Rideable Type Preferences:** Grouped by classic vs. electric bikes.
 (Showed baseline preferences but did not significantly impact the membership conversion strategy).

 ## Data Visualization
 The aggregated SQL data was exported to Tableau to build an interactive dashboard showcasing the volume, duration, and weekly trends of both user groups.

+### Tableau Data Type Conversions
+During the visualization phase, Tableau defaulted to reading specific duration metrics as Date/Time strings rather than continuous measures.
+To accurately plot the data on continuous axes and integrate it into tooltips, I engineered several calculated fields.
+These formulas were used to convert Date/Time formats to continuous decimal minutes, bypass 24-hour limits on string text, and format categorical axes.

 📊 [View the interactive Tableau Dashboard here] (https://public.tableau.com/views/Cyclistic_Bike_Share_Analysis_2026_17852897098680/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)